andrewayyman/Pharmacy-Managment-System/README.md

 # Pharmacy Management System

-A comprehensive Pharmacy Management System built with ASP.NET Core, Entity Framework Core, JWT authentication, and other modern technologies to facilitate the management of medicines, categories, patients, and requests.
+A comprehensive Pharmacy Management System built with ASP.NET Core, Entity Framework Core, JWT authentication, Identity, and other modern technologies to facilitate the management of medicines, categories, patients, and requests.

 ## Project Description